Fans Furious That Mike Johnson Wasn’t Cast As The First Black ‘Bachelor’

 Johnson was another fan favorite from Hannah Brown’s season of The Bachelorette.
 He won over hearts across America with his wide smile, charm, and fierce respect for Brown.
-While he and Brown did create a strong connection, her heart was with a different man and Johnson was unfortunately sent home.
+While he and Brown did create a strong connection, her heart was with a different man, and Johnson was unfortunately sent home.
 This past summer, Johnson gave finding love a second try by appearing in Bachelor in Paradise.
-He did make some connections while on the lavish Mexico beach, but didn’t end up finding lasting love.
+He did make some connections while on the lavish Mexico beach but didn’t end up finding lasting love.
 Fans were all rooting for him to get the role of the next Bachelor for several reasons.
 Not only is he easy on the eyes, but he is a former military man and would have been the first African American man to ever play the role of the Bachelor.

 Fans expressed their disapproval on Twitter.